Seattle Peace Chorus 2025-2026 Season

 Resilience: Hope Will Not Fail

-We will end our 2025-2026 season with two concerts in June: “Resilience: Hope Will Not Fail” with special guest artist, Mark Miller.
+We will end our 2025-2026 season with a workshop and a concert in June: “Resilience: Hope Will Not Fail” with special guest artist, Mark Miller.

-Join us for these special celebratory concerts uplifting the power of hope, love, and peacemaking when we join our voices!
+Join us for these special celebratory workshop and concert uplifting the power of hope, love, and peacemaking when we join our voices!

 Mark A. Miller